dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ### HTTPS_Port

 The HTTPS redirect port.
 Used in [enforcing HTTPS](xref:security/enforcing-ssl).
+This setting doesn't also cause the server to listen on that port.
+That is, it's possible to accidentally redirect requests to an unused port.

 **Key**: `https_port`
 **Type**: `string`